d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 Machine learning models rely heavily on these dependencies for accuracy and efficiency.
 For instance, poor-quality training data or insufficient compute resources can significantly impact the model's performance.

+## Transparency additional information
+Explainable AI: The model should have incorporated techniques that allow users to understand how the model arrives to its conclusions.
+When the user types an input, the model should clearly state the neccessary facts + information with conclusion for the model´s output AND clearly explain how it arrived to it´s conclusion.
+The user should be able to understand the model´s conclusions.
+Think of it like: Why it produces the specific result and what data are they using?
+It is about helping people understand and trust how the models work.
+Open communication: Communicate the limitations, strengths, and potentional biases of the model to users.
+After each output the model should state it´s doubts and confidence in it´s response, this should be done effectively and clearly to communicate it´s repsonse to the user.
+User feedback mechanism: Implement mechanisms for users to provide feedback and report issues with the model´s performance.
+If the model´s output is misleading or problematic, the user can report this to the developing team/support who would look into this problem.